bgd-labs/aave-permissions-book/README.md

 ## Usage

-To generate the permissions json, and the subsequent permissions tables:
+To generate the permissions json, and the subsequent permissions tables, add the necessary configuration into [config](./helpers/configs.ts)

 ### Installation